AllieStewart/Rizz-o-matic/README.md

 https://logo.com/ with Vollkorn font and a gold metallic gradient. </br>

 TsParticles background is from https://getisotope.com/post/react-animated-background. </br>

+---Thanks--- </br>
+Huge thanks to Diem Ly, one of our amazing </br>
+TAs, and Leah Nelson (https://github.com/LeahNelson), our professor, </br>
+both from the University of Texas Coding Bootcamp program for fall 2023! </br>
+They provided so much assistance in getting our website to </br>
+launch on Heroku, and without them, we would never have been </br>
+able to get the Rizz-O-Matic up and running. </br>
+Especially Diem, who came up with the idea in the first place </br>
+for us to implement, and worked with us for 4 hours straight </br>
+on the last class day. ❤️ </br>

 ## Licenses
 Please refer to the LICENSE in the repository. </br>